HebID: Detecting Social Identities in Hebrew-language Political Text: Identity Definitions: Codebook

 \textbf{Democrat.} Emphasis on democratic values and procedures, such as fair elections, the rule of law, institutional checks and balances (``rules of the game''), and the defense of democracy as a political principle.
 Includes explicit references to democracy or portraying Israel as a democratic state.

-\textbf{Honest (Yeshar Derech).} References related to corruption and investigations involving public officials, honesty, integrity, and ethical conduct in public service.
+\textbf{Honest (\textit{Yeshar Derech}).} References related to corruption and investigations involving public officials, honesty, integrity, and ethical conduct in public service.
 Includes mentions of improper immunity, criticism of self-serving behavior by public officials, and praise for individuals acting in public interest.
 Note that neutral factual statements (e.g., ``Netanyahu's trial begins tomorrow in Jerusalem'') and descriptive mentions of corruption without a clear perspective will not be classified under this identity.

-\textbf{Leftist.} Support for left-wing parties or policies, including dovish security policies, willingness to make territorial compromise, opposition to settlement construction, criticism of right-wing actors or policies, when tied to a clear ideological stance.\\ Note that: \begin{enumerate} \item Identification with left-wing parties or groups is labeled as Leftist. \item This identity focuses on conflict-related positions, not economic or social issues (which are coded separately, e.g., Liberal or Socially-oriented). \item References to ``peace'' alone do not constitute a leftist identity without additional ideological context. \item Centrist parties opposing a side are labeled according to the target of opposition (e.g., ``Blue and White opposes Likud'' = Leftist; ``Blue and White opposes Labor'' = Rightist). \item Positions regarding state-religion relations are not part of ideological identities (e.g., referring to religious coercion would be considered liberal, not Leftist).
-Moreover, attacking ultra-Orthodox parties does not constitute a Leftist identity. \end{enumerate}
+\textbf{Leftist.} Support for left-wing parties or policies, including dovish security policies, willingness to make territorial compromise, opposition to settlement construction, criticism of right-wing actors or policies, when tied to a clear ideological stance.\\ Note that: \begin{enumerate} \item Identification with left-wing parties or groups is labeled as Leftist. \item This identity focuses on hawkish-dovish positions, not economic or social issues (which are coded separately, e.g., Liberal or Socially-oriented). \item References to ``peace'' alone do not constitute a leftist identity without additional ideological context. \item Centrist parties opposing a side are labeled according to the target of opposition (e.g., ``Blue and White opposes Likud'' = Leftist; ``Blue and White opposes Labor'' = Rightist). \item Positions regarding state-religion relations are not considered part of the left/right ideological identities (e.g., referring to religious coercion would be considered liberal, not Leftist). \end{enumerate}